masumsoft/express-cassandra/README.md

             queryOptions: {consistency: models.consistencies.one}
         },
         ormOptions: {
+            //If your keyspace doesn't exist it will be created automatically
-            defaultReplicationStrategy : {
+            //using the default replication strategy provided here. defaultReplicationStrategy : {
                 class: 'SimpleStrategy',
                 replication_factor: 1
             },
+            //If dropTableOnSchemaChange=true, then if your model schema changes,
+            //the corresponding cassandra table will be dropped and recreated with
+            //the new schema.
+Setting this to false will send an error message
+            //in callback instead for any model attribute changes.
-            dropTableOnSchemaChange: false, //recommended to keep it false in production, use true for development convenience.
+            //recommended to keep it false in production, use true for development convenience.
+            dropTableOnSchemaChange: false,
+            //If createKeyspace=false, then it won't be checked whether the
+            //specified keyspace exists and, if not, it won't get created automatically.
             createKeyspace: true
         }
     },